Minnesota Division of the United States Fencing Association

 Chapter I – Name and Area

 Section 1.
 This organization, hereinafter referred to as the Division, shall be a component unit of the United States Fencing Association, hereinafter referred to as the Association, which Association is the official governing body for amateur fencing in the United States, and the Association is recognized in this capacity by the Amateur Athletic Union, the United States Olympic Committee, and the Federation Internationale d’Escrime.
 It shall embrace the area comprising the State of Minnesota of said Association as designated by a Charter granted by the Association, and it shall be known as the Minnesota Division of the United States Fencing Association.
 This Division shall be governed by its Articles of Incorporation and these By-laws, the Constitution and By-laws of the Association.
+The Division is a separate 501.3(c) entity from the United States Fencing Association.

 Chapter II – Purposes of the Division